destairdenbi/training-material/video-tutorials/enrichr.md

 # Enrichr script

+Enrichr can summarizes biological knowledge from multiple curated gene sets for further downstream analyses.

 - RNA-Seq analyses can show significant expression levels of hundreds of genes from our analysed samples.
 - For this reason, we can use *enrichment analysis* tools to contextualize our